oneafter909/strawberryReorder/README.md

-# Jonio Strawberry Reorder
+# File Sorter
-A powerful file reorder for Windows.
+A powerful file sorter for Windows.

 <b>What does Strawberry?</b></br>
 Strawberry Reorder will move all your files inside a new folder depending on mode.